Service Charter

 Timely

-- We will resolve your complaint within our legislated time frames, and keep you updated on our progress.
+- We will resolve your complaint within our legislated timeframes, and keep you updated on our progress.

 When you make a complaint to HaDSCO, we expect the following from you: